imanib123-droid/Focus_Extension/README.md

 # FocusExtension-
-Browser extension to promote focus
+Browser extension to promote focus and monotasking
 To run, go to chrome exensions, unpack, and up load files